High School Quotable Quotes about Reciprocal Teaching – RT3T™

 I attempted half-heartedly to implement RT into another class, a Year 12 class, with a student who is a selective mute.
 I asked this student a question, and she verbalised for the first time ever a question—this could make all the difference to her learning.

-accelerated learning 2015 literacy quotes secondary school high school teaching strategies RT3T life skills special education evidence base inclusion assessment for learning pedagogy reciprocal teaching reading Maori
+accelerated learning 2015 literacy quotes secondary school high school teaching strategies RT3T life skills special education evidence base inclusion assessment for learning pedagogy school leaders reciprocal teaching reading Maori